Primulas and Primroses: Facts About Beautiful Spring Flowers

 Anyone who collects plants for food must be certain of their identity and safety as well as their population status.
 Plants that are threatened or endangered shouldn't be collected.
 The plants should be gathered from an area that is free of pesticides and pollutants.
 Some plants should be left so that the local population can recover.

 There are so many varieties of Primula available in nurseries that gardeners will almost certainly find at least one flower that appeals to them.
 The plants aren't hard to grow, although some types are more demanding than others.
 Primulas and primroses are attractive and delightful plants that add a beautiful splash of colour to a garden or a container.
 I always look forward to seeing them in bloom.

-Facts about auriculas from the American Primrose Society (The full name of the society is the American Primrose, Primula, and Auricula Society.)
+- Facts about auriculas from the American Primrose Society (The full name of this organization is the American Primrose, Primula, and Auricula Society.)

 © 2013 Linda Crampton